EdAllonby/AMPS/README.md

 * **To build** - Must have Nuget package restore to download essential assemblies such as Log4net, NUnit and some WPF controls.

 #### Guide:
-1. Start the server.exe under 'Build/Server' folder.
-This is a built version.
+1. Build and run the Server project.
-2. When the server is running, Press '2' to start the server without using a database implementation.
+2. When the AMPS Server is running, Press '2' to start the server without using a database implementation.
 This will use an in-memory persistence strategy for domain entities.
 3. Start the client by building and running the `Client.View` project.
 4. A login screen will be displayed.
 Choose a Username and a Password.
-Then,
+Then input:
 	* IP Address: **127.0.0.1**
 	* Port: **5004**
 5. You may connect many clients to a server session, and run common tasks such as starting a multi-user band and adding tasks to a Jam.